We’re now closed for good. Sorry about that. You can read a bit about why we decided to shut here.

 And if you’d like your bike fixed, our Ben has set up on his own and you can find him here.

 Roll for the Soul is a not-for-profit café, bike workshop and event space.
 We celebrate and support people who do stuff with bikes, and DIY culture more generally.
 We’re a Community Interest Company and a living wage employer (and we don’t mean the made up ‘national living wage’), trying to make a positive contribution to Bristol.

 We offer good-quality, fairly-priced vegetarian and vegan food.
 Open from early morning, we serve a light breakfast, lunch and dinner, as well as cakes, snacks and great locally-roasted coffee.
 We have a licensed bar, but anyone of any age is welcome.
 Click for more about the cafe.

 We have a fully-equipped bike workshop upstairs, offering servicing and repairs to all types of bike.
 We also sell a range of parts and accessories, some of which you can find downstairs in the cafe, and offer maintenance tuition designed around what you want to learn.
-As well as that, we provide bike hire and bike trailer hire.
 Click for more about the workshop.

 Roll for the Soul cafe and bike workshop

 Cafe opening hours